-It is envisaged that the proposed Scheme will support a combination of activities, interventions, or measures which accelerate the original timelines including:
+It is envisaged that the PCAS will support activities, interventions, or measures across the Bord na Móna cutaway peatlands which accelerate the original timelines.
+Selected rehabilitation measures will take account of site environmental conditions, which can vary significantly.
+These measures potentially include:

-- more intensive management of water levels through drain-blocking and cell bunding; - re-profiling that will deliver suitable conditions for development of wetlands, fens and bog habitats;

-- targeted fertiliser applications,

-- seeding of targeted vegetation; and

-- proactive inoculation of suitable peatland areas with Sphagnum.
+- more intensive management of water levels through drain-blocking and cell bunding; - re-profiling that will deliver suitable conditions for development of wetlands, fens and bog habitats; - targeted fertiliser applications, - seeding of targeted vegetation; and - proactive inoculation of suitable peatland areas with Sphagnum.

 These are collectively designed to optimise hydrological conditions (ideally and where possible water-levels <10 cm) for climate action benefits and to accelerate the trajectory of the site towards a naturally functioning ecosystem, and eventually a reduced carbon source/carbon sink again.
-In some areas of dry cutaway this trajectory will be significantly longer and it is not feasible in the short-term to re-wet some areas, which will develop other habitats.
-Other areas will naturally have deeper water).
+(In some areas of dry cutaway this trajectory will be significantly longer and it is not feasible in the short-term to re-wet some areas.
+These will develop other habitats).
 The key to optimising climate action benefits is the restoration of suitable hydrological conditions and more intensive intervention means that the extent of suitable hydrological conditions can be optimised.
-These measures are designed to encourage the development of peat-forming habitats, where possible.
+These measures are designed to encourage the development of embryonic bog habitats, where possible.
 They are also designed to further slow the movement of water across the site (with the site acting similarly to a constructed wetland), slowing the release of water (improving local water attenuation) and water quality is also expected to improve as the site returns to a naturally functioning peatland ecosystem.